 Proposals for CHP and Estuary Housing Association to merge to form a new housing association

-In March 2025, we announced plans to explore a merger with Southend-based Estuary Housing Association Limited (Estuary).
+In March 2025, we announced plans to explore a merger with Southend-based Estuary Housing Association Limited (Estuary), and recently consulted with customers on the proposed merger.
 The proposal is that Estuary will undertake a transfer of engagements to CHP, and both organisations would combine to form a single organisation with a new name.
 Like us, Estuary is a Registered Provider of Social Housing (RP), registered with the Regulator of Social Housing and has charitable status.

 If the merger goes ahead, you’d still have the same rights to live in your home, and the conditions of your tenancy agreement or lease wouldn't change because of the merger.
 You would also have the same level of legal rights and protection that you have now.